5 ways to automate biohazard clean-ups

 #1 - The basic check

-Who it's for: Cleaners and operatives who handle the occasional biohazard, trauma or sharps job and need a clean record of what was done.
+Who it's for: Cleaners and operatives who handle the occasional biohazard incident and need a time-stamped record of what was done.

-What it is: A biohazard clean-up record is a structured log of one specialist clean: what was found, the steps completed, the sharps recovered, and the waste taken away.
-Four steps on a phone: describe the scene as found, tick off the scope of works, count the sharps into the container, and type the waste consignment reference.
+What it is: A biohazard clean-up record is a structured log of one specialist clean: what was found, the scope of works, the sharps recovered, and the waste reference.
+This version is the core four steps: describe what was found at the scene, tick off each scope task, count the sharps, and record the waste consignment reference.
 Each completion is one stamped record of one job.
-The technician runs the canvas once per clean, and the record is the proof the job was done to a known scope.

-In practice: Take a commercial office cleaning contractor whose team is occasionally called to a needle find in a stairwell.
-The cleaner opens the canvas on arrival, types what was found in the "What was found" step, then works down the scope checklist: area isolated and PPE on, contaminated items removed, sharps containerised, surfaces disinfected, waste bagged for consignment.
-They enter a sharps count of four, type the consignment reference from the waste bag, and submit.
-One stamped record for one job, on a phone, with no scrap of paper to lose on the way back to the depot.
+In practice: A commercial office cleaning contractor is occasionally called to a needle find in a stairwell.
+The technician opens the canvas on arrival, types what was found, then works down the scope checklist: area isolated and PPE on, contaminated items removed, sharps containerised, surfaces disinfected, waste bagged for consignment.
+They enter the sharps count and type the consignment reference from the waste bag label.
+One stamped record, on a phone, captured at the scene.

 Why it works: The record is the proof.
-The clean itself does not change.
-What changes is that there is now a structured, time-stamped account of the scope worked and the waste removed, captured at the scene rather than written up from memory hours later.
-If the client or the insurer ever asks what was actually done, the scope checklist and the consignment reference answer the question on their own.
+A structured account of the scope worked and the waste removed, captured at the scene and time-stamped, is far stronger than notes written up from memory hours later.
+If the client or insurer ever asks what was done, the scope checklist and consignment reference answer the question without a phone call.

 Steps included: